Kenny Perry: Professional career

 In April 2009, Perry was the 54-hole co-leader at The Masters and held the lead by two strokes with two holes to go.
 However, he recorded two straight bogeys, after failing to find the green in regulation at both the 17th and 18th holes.
 This resulted in a sudden-death playoff with Ángel Cabrera and Chad Campbell.
 Perry made par on the first extra hole, to match Cabrera, but Campbell was eliminated after he made bogey.
 At the second extra hole, Perry missed the green from the middle of the fairway and then ran his pitch well past the hole, resulting in a bogey.
 Cabrera then won the playoff and the tournament with a par.
 Perry would have become the oldest winner of The Masters at 48 years old, 8 months, and 2 days.
-He received over 700 letters and emails in the aftermath of his playoff defeat, including a note from former President George W. Bush.
+He received over 700 letters and emails in the aftermath of his playoff defeat, including a note from former president George W. Bush.

 Perry won his second event of 2009 at the Travelers Championship in June, coming from one stroke behind Paul Goydos.
 Perry shot a final round 63 and won his 14th tour event, one win closer to his goal of 20 career wins.
 He won the event by three strokes over Goydos and fellow American David Toms.
 With the win he moved into a career high spot of four at the Official World Golf Ranking.
 Perry is among the winningest and highest all-time PGA Tour money winners without a major championship, with fourteen wins and career earnings of over $32 million.
 His best major finishes are playoff losses at the 1996 PGA Championship and 2009 Masters Tournament.
 For his success in leading the US to victory in the Ryder Cup, he and fellow Kentuckian J. B. Holmes were named Kentuckians of the Year for 2008 by Kentucky Monthly magazine.
-He is good friends with former World Number 1 player Vijay Singh, who calls him "Biggie".
+He is good friends with Vijay Singh who calls him "Biggie".

 Perry began playing on the Champions Tour after turning 50 in August 2010 while continuing to play on the PGA Tour.
 He won his first event in October 2011 at the SAS Championship.
 He nearly withdrew from the event after learning of his sister's death.
 In 2011, Perry split his time between the PGA Tour and the Champions Tour.
 He finished 15th on the Champions Tour money list playing in ten events.
 Although his focus was on the Champions Tour, he also had status on the PGA Tour until 2014 due to multiple wins in 2008 and 2009.